vpereira01/gostart/README.md

   * Focused on scikit-learn which seems the most easier tool to start on
   * Normalization of data with scaling to make raw data processable by ordinary python tools
   * That's always good to start by evaluating features/labels correlation with 'seaborn.pairplot'
+  * Jupyter notebooks are very useful for quick iteration
 * Learned about semi-primes factorization
   * Initially approach to use machine learning to estimate prime factors sum is not useful:
     * Although neural-network prediction score can be high, greater than 0.99, after de-normalization the actual error is very high
     * Trying to find the real prime factors sum based on neural-network prediction is way slower than using other methods
   * About the Fermat's factorization method
     * Tried a different approach, using only algorithms, to find the prime factor difference with a good performance
-    * Afterwards re-checked Wikipedia and found that I just implemented Fermat's factorization
+    * Afterwards re-checked Wikipedia and found that I just implemented Fermat's factorization :/